alighazal/text-file-compression-utility/README.md

-this compression utitiy is made by Ali Ghazal - 900171722 for CS321 class assignment
+this compression utitiy is made by Ali Ghazal
 How to use:

 1- copy your .txt file into the location of your the project